 Scholarships help you focus on what's important.
 Namely, getting that college degree — not how you'll pay for it.

 Whether you're a college-bound high school student or already attending a college or university, Army ROTC has scholarships available ranging from 4 years to 2 years.
 There are only two ways to earn a 4 year scholarship; the National High School Scholarship Program and the Minutman Campaign.
-We can only offer 3 year scholarships at the university level.
+We only offer 3 year scholarships at the university level.

 Scholarships are awarded based on the Scholar/Athlete/Leader Criteria, not financial need.
 There are three different scholarships available to compete for.
 The Military Service Obligation is based off of scholarship or non-scholarship and which component (Active Duty, Army National Guard or Army Reserve) the Cadet commissions into.